 To allow Purdue University students to participate within athletics department team activities and competitions while gaining valuable work-life skills and creating relationships to last throughout their term of service and beyond graduation.

-The Purdue University Department of Intercollegiate Athletics has a long history and tradition with its student manager program.
-Student managers report to a full-time member of the equipment room staff and are utilized by all 18 varsity programs.
+Purdue Athletics has a long history and tradition with its student manager program.
+Student managers report to a full-time member of the equipment room staff and are utilized by all 18 programs.

 Student managers are an important part of their team's success.
 The following characteristics are expected of each student manager: self-motivation, leadership, loyalty, reliability, high moral standards and pride.